19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (4) The Registrar shall register the instrument creating the easement or restrictive covenant by making the appropriate notification on the relevant folio of the land-register.

-[37/2004 wef 31/03/2005]
+[37/2004]

 ### Dispositions of common property

-23\.—(1) This section shall apply where a management corporation has, in accordance with section 34(1) of the Building Maintenance and Strata Management Act 2004, passed a 90% resolution as defined under that Act —
+23\.—(1) This section shall apply where a management corporation has, in accordance with section 34(1) of the Building Maintenance and Strata Management Act (Cap.
+30C), passed a 90% resolution as defined under that Act —

 (a) to execute on the behalf of its subsidiary proprietors a transfer of any part of the common property (including a part of any building or any immovable property affixed to common property); or

 (b) to execute on their behalf a lease of or rent part of such common property.

-[47/2004 wef 01/04/2005]
+[47/2004; 42/2005]

 (2) The management corporation, if it is satisfied that the resolution was duly passed, and that all persons (other than the subsidiary proprietors) having registered interests in the parcel have consented in writing to the release of those interests in respect of the registered land comprised in the proposed transfer or lease, and that the relevant authority has consented in writing to the proposed transfer or lease so far as it affects subdivision and amalgamation of the land comprised therein, shall execute the appropriate instrument.

+[47/2004]

 (2A) The instrument mentioned in subsection (2) shall be valid and effective without execution by any person having an interest in the common property, and the receipt of the management corporation for any moneys payable to the management corporation under the instrument is a sufficient discharge, and shall exonerate the purchaser from seeing to the application or being answerable for any loss or misapplication of the moneys expressed to have been so received.